Leadership. Empowerment. Access. Development. For Public Library Trustees.

 https://en.wikipedia.org/wiki/Partisan_(politics)

 Election laws change from election to election.
-Always seek out the most current year’s version of a candidate’s guide when running for office.
+When running for office, always seek out the most current year’s version of a candidate’s guide.

 Appointment or Election Process - Municipal/Local LIbrary